 Answers to your Questions

 Yes, transparency in elections is constitutional.
 While the U.S. Supreme Court’s decision in Citizens United struck down limits on corporate spending, it upheld the law requiring corporations to disclose their spending.
 Multiple states also require the disclosure of the major financial backers to organizations making campaign donations.
-Yes on 2 ensures voters have the information they need to make informed decisions by imposing stricter disclosure requirements on campaign spending.
+Alaska law now ensures voters have the information they need to make informed decisions by imposing stricter disclosure requirements on campaign spending.

-The U.S. Supreme Court has ruled definitively on the constitutionality of the open primaries model proposed in Ballot Measure 2.
+The U.S. Supreme Court has ruled definitively on the constitutionality of the open, pick-1 primary.

 In Washington State Republican Party v.
 Washington State Grange, the highest court in the land found that an open primary system did not violate the political parties’ First Amendment right of association.
 Because the purpose of the primary is a public election to determine the front runners— and not to choose party nominees— the Supreme Court found no First Amendment violation of association.